 January often signals a shift in perspective.
 After overindulging and overspending during the holiday season, we enter the New Year wanting to shed our bad habits and reset priorities.
 As 2018 stretches out before us, it's the best time to think about who we want to be—holiday indiscretions aside.

-If the start of the year gives you money anxiety you're not alone—more than a third of American's say the New Year prompts them to take stock of their finances.
-But if your goal only focuses on the big-picture, you're making a vital mistake.
+If the start of the year gives you money anxiety, you're not alone—more than a third of American's say the New Year prompts them to take stock of their finances.
+But if your goal only focuses on the big picture, you're making a vital mistake.
 Whether you're saving for your first home or to build an emergency fund, we've pinpointed the smart and simple habits that will help you achieve your goals in 12 months.
-Requiring little more than a few money apps, time, and resolve to start anew, they're easy to action now.
+Requiring little more than a few money apps, time, and resolve to start anew, it's easy to take action now.

 Drafting a financial plan doesn't have to be intimidating, says Allison Engel, director of women's market strategy at Northwestern Mutual.
 In fact, the first step is surprisingly simple: talk about it. "[Our] 2016 Planning & Progress Study found that the vast majority of women admit to feeling financial anxiety, perhaps because they don't feel comfortable talking openly about their financial fears and insecurities," she tells MyDomaine.
 "Not talking about financial concerns and goals can hinder future success."